LPDI-EPFL/masif-neosurf/README.md

 ## Computational binder recovery benchmark

 For more details on the binder recovery benchmark, please consult the relevant [README](computational_benchmark/README.md).
+The preprocessed dataset can be downloaded from [Zenodo](https://zenodo.org/records/11509001).

 ## Running a seed search